Call for Papers

 September 1-3, 2000

-There are downloadable versions of the call for papers as
+There are downloadable versions of the call for papers as pdf file and ps file

-and also a conference poster as a
+and also a conference poster as a pdf file

 ---- please distribute these ----

-is the first event in a new interdisciplinary conference series on the Theory and Application of Diagrams.
+Diagrams 2000 is the first event in a new interdisciplinary conference series on the Theory and Application of Diagrams.

 Driven by the pervasiveness of diagrams in human communication and by the increasing availability of graphical environments in computerised work, the study of diagrammatic notations is emerging as a research field in its own right.
 This development has simultaneously taken place in several scientific disciplines, including, amonst others: cognitive science, artificial intelligence and computer science.
 Consequently, a number of different workshop series on this topic have successfully been organised during the last few years: Thinking with Diagrams, Theory of Visual Languages, Reasoning with Diagrammatic Representations, and Formalizing Reasoning with Visual and Diagrammatic Representations.